retobuergisser/homepage/content/home/research.md

 #### Welfare State

 * How Perceived Distributive Effects Shape Labor Market Policy Support (with Silja Häusermann and Fabienne Eisenring)
-* Age, Universalism-Particularism and Welfare Preferences (with Matthias Enggist, Silja Häusermann and Michael Pinggera)
+* Generational Variation in Welfare Preferences across the GALTAN Divide (with Matthias Enggist, Silja Häusermann and Michael Pinggera)
 * How Can Solidaristic Reforms Succeed?
 A Case Study of the German Grundrentereform (with Fabienne Eisenring and Silja Häusermann)
 * Social Democracy, Intra-Party Class Heterogeneity, and Labor Market Reforms